 About the Friends of the Lexington Public Library

 Our main source of revenue is our bookstore, the Friends Book Cellar.
-Opened in 1998 in the lower level of the Central Library, the Friends Book Cellar maintains an ever-growing inventory of tens of thousands of items and is the main driving force behind our monetary success.
-With competitive pricing, wide variety, and friendly staff, the Friends Book Cellar is a popular downtown Lexington attraction and a customer favorite among local bookstores!
+Opened in 1998 in the lower level of the Central Library, the Friends Book Cellar maintains an ever-growing inventory of tens of thousands of items and is the main reason for our monetary success.
+With competitive pricing, wide variety, and friendly staff, the Friends Book Cellar is a popular downtown Lexington institution and a community favorite among local bookstores!

 In May 2023, the Friends Book Cellar gained a new manager, Simon Boes.
-Under his visionary leadership, the Friends Book Cellar has been transformed and modernized in a number of ways, including through the expansion of the physical store space (January 2024) and the implementation of a new Square point-of-sale system for efficiency, and the extension of customer promotions.
+Under his leadership, the Friends Book Cellar has undergone numerous transformations, including the expansion of the store space (January 2024), the implementation of a new Square point-of-sale system for efficiency, and the development of new customer promotions.

-Besides the bookstore refresh, Simon has also been influential in other areas within the Friends Book Cellar and the greater Friends of the Lexington Public Library organization.
-For example, since early 2023, Simon has worked with local breweries and other community spaces to host off-site book sales, allowing us to take inventory to other local businesses and expand our reach within the community.
+Since early 2023, Simon has worked with local breweries and other community spaces to host off-site book sales, allowing us to take inventory to other local businesses and expand our reach in the community.
+Simon has also been influential in ensuring our collaboration with local schools, libraries, and other similar non-profit organizations.

 Some organizations that we’ve worked with include: